evidentlyai/evidently/docs/book/examples/tutorial-llm.md

 report
 ```

 All our responses are concise - great!
+To see the individual scores, you can publish a dataframe (see Step 5), or send the results to Evidently Cloud.

 ![](../.gitbook/assets/cloud/llm_tutorial_conciseness.png)